Guide to developing presence

 The essence of what you are trying to achieve here is that heartfulness includes our desires and needs as individuals and our desires and needs as a group.
 If you go too far towards one or another you end up with selfishness or co-dependency.

 Shame is the biggest barrier to being present with experience as it is.
-It is the sense that our feelings and desires aren’t valid and we can adopt it from being around people who don’t accept us as we are.
+It is the sense that your feelings and desires aren’t valid and you can end up adopting it from being around people who don’t accept you as you are.

 Know that your feelings are valid and that you are worthy of your desires.
 Find people who accept you, validate you and love you for who you are.

-It is always worth learning more about shame and freeing ourselves from it.
+It is always worth learning more about shame and freeing yourself from it.
 I would recommend Brené Brown’s TED talk and books if you want to explore this further.

-Trauma leads us to close our hearts in order to protect ourselves.
-We refuse to receive certain information into our hearts and this causes us to form judgements and prejudices against certain information.
+People who are traumatised are unable to receive certain information into their hearts and this causes them to form judgements and prejudices against certain information.

-Rather than recognise this within ourselves, we project this back out onto the world.
+Rather than recognise this within themselves, people project this back out onto the world.
 This practice is about recognising these judgements and consciously dismantling them so that you can receive information more openly and respond with more clarity.

-We need to recognise the things that cause us to close our hearts.
+In order to do this, you need to recognise the things that cause you to close your heart.
 Notice things that annoy you or frustrate you or make you cynical or aggressive.

 Spend some time digging into what is happening underneath.
 How does it make you feel or how does it put you at risk?
 What is the thing you are trying to protect yourself from?

 The purpose isn’t to invalidate or bypass those feelings, but to be able to be with them more directly, while you are in a situation where you know you are safe.